dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 Over the years, we have encountered a wide variety of players from all sorts of backgrounds.
 However, sometimes this leads to mismanaged expectations on how we personally play D&D. As such, we have compiled this helpful list of common scenarios for you:

 ==- Campaign with Family & Friends
 If you've already played D&D before, you may feel like you already have a grasp on D&D's mechanics.
-However, every
+However, every table plays differently; some follow the game rules strictly, while others use lots of homebrew or Rule of Cool.
+Some DMs are totally okay with you rolling up a world-conquering necromancer with an army of robots at Level 1— we are not one of them, haha.
+Due to home games taking these kinds of liberties, we encourage you to pay attention to our rules and open your mind to adjusting expectations.

 ==- Memes
 Everyone loves a good meme, but it is important to understand that memes only represent one part of the D&D experience.
 In many cases, they are exaggerated for comedic effect; you probably *won't* be in a party with a witch on a tricycle.
 As our server lasts up till Level 20, we generally don't encourage you to create joke characters that would only be funny for a few sessions.